A home broadband Wi-Fi router is a device that lets you connect to the internet in your home.

-On the most basic level you can easily share internet access via wired or wireless connectivity, but it also allows you to - among many other things - share files between systems, stream media around the home and implement security measures to protect your network.
+On the most basic level, you can easily share an internet connection via wired or wireless connectivity.
+But it also allows you to share files between systems, stream media around the home, and implement security measures to protect your home network.

-- Wi-Fi router jargon buster
+Wi-Fi router jargon buster

 Read our broadband glossary for further help with broadband terminology.

 Dynamic Host Configuration Protocol.
 A network protocol that automatically assigns an IP address to devices connected to the network, so they can use your network and internet without any manual configuration.